nebgnahz/awesome-iot-hacks/README.md

 # Awesome IoT Hacks

-A collection of hacks in IoT space so that researchers and industrial products can address the security vulnerabilities (_hopefully_).
+A curated list of hacks in IoT space so that researchers and industrial products can address the security vulnerabilities (_hopefully_).

 The table of content is generated with